-• At a minimum, arsenic, nitrate as nitrogen, 1,2,3-trichloropropane, gross alpha radioactivity, total dissolved solids, and hexavalent chromium concentrations shall be plotted on individual well chemographs to monitor trends and ensure concentrations are reasonable.
+- All non-detects shall be clearly identified in the DMS, and the reporting limit shall be recorded. - At a minimum, arsenic, nitrate as nitrogen, 1,2,3-TCP, gross alpha radioactivity, TDS, and hexavalent chromium concentrations shall be plotted on individual well chemographs to monitor trends and ensure concentrations are reasonable.